DragonOfShuu/ducklingscript-docs/docs/contribute.md

 Poetry should now work as a command.

 ## With Poetry Installed
-With poetry installed, inside of the directory of the project, run these commands:
+Once you have `poetry` installed you should also install the necessary dependencies and open the environment for your project.
+This can be done by running these commands:
 ```
 poetry install
 poetry shell
 ```
-This will install the necessary dependencies, and take you into the virtual environment for the project.

-Now, while in the virtual environment, you can run the `duckling` command!
+Assuming everything has gone correctly you can now call upon our ducks in the CLI using the `duckling` command like below!
 ```
 duckling --version
 ```

 ## Contribution Requirements
-Before making a pull request, please format your project using the black command (while in the virtual environment provided by poetry of course):

-Run this at the root of the project dir:
+Assuming you've met all the prior requirements and want to make a pull request, make sure that you format your project within the environment provided by poetry using the `black` command.
+You can do this by running this command in the root directory of the project:

 ```
 black .
 ```

-As well as this, make sure all tests succeed:
+Along with this our ducks would like you to ensure that you pass all relevant tests which you can check by running this command:
 ```
 pytest
 ```

 :::tip[Pull Request Note]
-If you've read through this section throughly, write "I've read the Contribution Requirements" in your pull request.
+Once you've throughly read through the above sections you can have the trainers look over what you've made by adding "I've read the Contribution Requirements" in your pull request.
 :::